SpaceWorksCo/hyperdex/README.md

 ## HyperDEX is a truly decentralised cryptocurrency exchange.

-Built on the Komodo Platform's <a href="https://barterdex.supernet.org">BarterDEX</a> network, HyperDEX is entirely peer-to-peer and all trades are made via on-chain atomic swaps.
+Built on the Komodo Platform's <a href="https://atomicdex.io">AtomicDEX</a> network, HyperDEX is entirely peer-to-peer and all trades are made via on-chain atomic swaps.
 As a result, you are in full custody of your funds the entire time, your private keys never leave your machine.

 ## Caveats

 ### This software is currently in beta

-There is a risk of loss of funds.
-Only trade in real currency if you can take that risk.
-We recommend trading the test currencies `RICK` and `MORTY` instead.
+Although loss of funds is unlikely, you should only trade with real currency if you can take that risk.
+We recommend to try trading with test currencies `RICK` and `MORTY` first.
 You can get free `RICK` [here](https://www.atomicexplorer.com/#/faucet/rick) and free `MORTY` [here](https://www.atomicexplorer.com/#/faucet/morty).

 ### HyperDEX is just a GUI

-HyperDEX is only a GUI layer on top of the `marketmaker` daemon which connects to the Komodo Platform's BarterDEX network. `marketmaker` is an [independent project](https://github.com/jl777/SuperNET/blob/master/iguana/exchanges/mm.c).
+HyperDEX is only a GUI layer on top of the `marketmaker` daemon which connects to the Komodo Platform's AtomicDEX network. `marketmaker` is an [independent project](https://github.com/komodoplatform/atomicDEX-API).

-`marketmaker` is currently in the prototype stage and as a result can be quite buggy and unreliable, which will affect HyperDEX usage.

-There are some known `marketmaker` issues:
-- Order matching doesn't always succeed.
-- Trades can sometimes get stuck.
-- Poor single threaded performance. (makes the GUI appear laggy)
-- Trades don't always cancel.

-There is a rewrite of `marketmaker` in progress which we are expecting to resolve many of these issues.

 ### All marketmaker communication is currently unencrypted